 If an administrator password is set, you must type the administrator password for access to the full Configuration/Setup Utility menu.
 You can use any combination of up to seven characters (A-Z, a-z, and 0-9) for the password.

-The administrator password choice is on the Configuration/Setup Utility menu only if an optional IBM Remote Supervisor Adapter II SlimLine is installed.
+Note: The Administrator Password choice is on the Configuration/Setup Utility menu only if you installed the IBM Remote Supervisor Adapter II Slimline option.